the-tatanka/security/devsecops/github_action_templates.md

 The actions can be configured to run for each pull request.

 This ensures that all security checks are checked before the release of the main/master branch takes place.

+## Toolchain

+This section lists the used security tools.
+It describes how to integrate the tools and how the results should be evaluated.

+The Github Advanced Security Features will be used.
+These features are enabled for all public repositories or by purchasing a Github Advanced Security license (=> Github Enterprise license).

+The GitHub Advanced Security Features do not have to be used in order to use the presented GitHub Actions.

+However, the use of the Advanced Security Features is recommended in order to use the GitHub Advanced Security Dashboard / SARIF.

+The results of allmost all used tools can be displayed in this dashboard.
+So there is no need to use separate reports or web UIs to see the findings.

+This has the consequence that the overhead is extremely reduced and the developer friendliness is increased, which in turn leads to more security.

+GitHub Actions for the following tools are available:

+- Static Application Security Sesting (SAST): Semgrep

+- Software Composition Analysis: OWASP Dependency-Check

+- Secret scanning: Gitleaks

+- Infrastructure as Code scanning: Semgrep, KICS

+- Licence compliance scanning: CycloneDX

+- Dynamic Application Security Testing (DAST): OWASP Zed Attack Proxy

+- Fuzzing: wfuzz